-At Ashbourne Hilltop School, we’re fully committed to making sure children are safe, both at school and at home.
+At Hilltop, we’re fully committed to making sure children are safe, both at school and at home.
 We work hard to create an environment where children feel safe; where children, parents/carers and staff can talk about any safeguarding concerns, knowing they will be listened to.

 We follow the advice provided by statutory bodies, agencies and authorities, for example the Derby and Derbyshire Safeguarding Children Partnership and the Local Authority.
 We are registered to receive safeguarding updates, ensuring we stay aware of current trends and issues.
 We work alongside supporting agencies in a number of ways.
 They may provide us with advice, they can work direct with parents/carers and they can support us with resources and lessons — for example, this may include local police doing road safety lessons or Queen Elizabeth’s Grammar School inviting our parents to online safety evenings.